 Second, it inspired me to help clients more easily identify friction for their customers and remove it before it becomes a flashpoint.

-In this book, the author shared the need to have ‘systematic discipline’ to discerning what is absolutely essential and then eliminating everything else.
+In this book, the author shared the need to have ‘systematic discipline’ to discern what is absolutely essential and then eliminate everything else.
 There are so many good nuggets in Essentialism.
 However, I will boil it down to two.
 One, stop allowing another person’s agenda to highjack my schedule or life.
 Two, do less but, better.

-This is the world we laid out for young people.
+Is the world we laid out for young people?
 They must BE EVERYTHING and DO EVERYTHING.
 It’s not possible.
-I spoke to her at length about signing up to do everything leaves us exhausted and less creative.
+I spoke to her at length about signing up for everything leaves us exhausted and less creative.
 It is creativity that sets you, me, and her apart from everyone else.

 That’s right.
 A customer can go anywhere to buy whatever you sell except your creative spin.
 No one has that BUT you.
-If we outsource our creativity so that we can be on every webinar, be on every conference call, in every meeting, and more.
-We will lose the one thing that makes us competitive and unique.
+If we outsource our creativity so that we can be on every webinar, conference call, meeting, project, and more, we will lose the one thing that makes us competitive and unique.

 Shed The Feeling Of Overwhelm To Rediscover What’s Essential

-These days, I’m focused on what’s essential, reducing friction and tense, and continuing to build my mental toughness.
+These days, I’m focused on what’s essential, reducing friction and tension, and continuing to build my mental toughness.
 These activities are helping me navigate the uncertainty we’re experiencing in the world and battle against being overwhelmed by it all.
 I hope these tips will help you traverse uncertainty.

-What’s more essential than a trip with your dog to take terrible selfies during a world virus?
+What’s more essential than a road trip with your dog during a pandemic?
 Nothing!
-Except for the other essentials like masks, social distancing, books, and only outside activities.
+Except for the other essentials like masks, books, and comfortable shoes.
 This trip allowed me to clear my mind and plate of work, reflect on the books I read, and truly enjoy what’s essential in life.

 About The Author: Lauralee Hites